A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Discussion

 It can be shown that $L_{\textnormal{eq}}^2$ is at least (the square of) the physical length of the corresponding concentration level set.

-\Cref{eq:equilength} can be interpreted as answering the following question: how would one have to rescale units or, more generally, deform the local geometry in order to observe---in the new units/deformed geometry---the original diffusivity $\kappa$?
-Essentially, this is the perspective that we took throughout \cref{sec:Dynamic-Laplace-Beltrami}: how do length, surface area, and volume in the diffusion geometry relate to the corresponding entities in the original spatial geometry?
+\Cref{eq:equilength} can be interpreted as answering the following question: How would one have to rescale units or, more generally, deform the local geometry in order to observe---in the new units/deformed geometry---the original diffusivity $\kappa$?
+Conceptually, this procedure is completely analogous to the duality of the diffusion tensor and the induced metric tensor (with respect to which anisotropic diffusion is isotropic; cf.~\cref{sec:Euler_ADE}), but also to the perspective that we took throughout \cref{sec:tensor-field}: How do length, diffusivity, and volume in the geometry of mixing relate to the corresponding entities in the original spatial geometry?

 How do we see in the geometry of mixing whether diffusion is effectively enhanced or suppressed (relative to the pure spatial diffusion) via its interaction with advection?
 As an early indicator of mixing efficiency, Nakamura \cite{Nakamura1996} suggested to look at the equivalent length, for a large $L_\textnormal{eq}$ implies a large effective diffusivity, which is then related to the \emph{mixing region}.
-By perfect analogy, comparing the ``effective diffusion volume'' $\omega_{\bar{g}^{-1}}$ to the original spatial diffusion volume $\omega_{g^{-1}}$, which play the roles of $K_{\textnormal{eff}}$ and $\kappa$, respectively, the relating factor becomes the determinant of the effective diffusion tensor $\lvert\overline{D}\rvert^{1/2}$, i.e., the inverse of the densities shown in \cref{sec:volume_form}.
+By analogy, the Lagrangian effective diffusivity $1/d\cdot\trace\left(\overline{D}\right)$, $d$ the dimension of space, plays the role of $K_{\textnormal{eff}}$ and serves as an indicator for the mixing region.